sinatpa1717/sinatpa1717/README.md

 ## Hi there 👋 I'm Sina

 💻 Python & Django Developer
-⚡ Specialized in Back-End Development with **Django REST Framework (DRF)**
+⚡ Interested in Back-End Development with Django REST Framework (DRF)
-🎯 My goal is to improve my backend skills and work on professional projects.
+🎯 Currently learning and practicing to become a better backend developer.

 ---